aseelert/ibmas-watsonxdata/Execute the Installation of watsonx.data/README.md

-# Chapter 2 - Install watsonx.data
+# Step 3 - Install watsonx.data
+##### Navigation
+[Previous Chapter](../Prepare%20the%20Installation) or return to the [Introduction](../README.md).

-In this chapter, we'll guide you through the installation of the IBM WatsonX Data application on your Red Hat Single Node Cluster (SNO).
+in this comprehensive chapter, we will provide you with step-by-step instructions for successfully installing the IBM WatsonX Data application on your Red Hat Single Node Cluster (SNO).
+By the end of this chapter, you will have a clear understanding of how to set up and configure the WatsonX Data application on your cluster.

-Go back to the [Previous Chapter](../Prepare%20the%20Installation) or return to the [Introduction](../README.md).
+Building upon the introduction and prerequisites covered earlier, this installation guide will delve into the specific details necessary for a seamless and successful deployment.
+The focus will primarily be on the installation of the WatsonX Data application, ensuring that you have all the information you need to carry out the process efficiently.

+By following the instructions outlined in this chapter, you will gain practical insights into provisioning the necessary resources, configuring the environment, and executing the installation process step by step.
+Our goal is to empower you with the knowledge and confidence to effectively set up the WatsonX Data application, enhancing your data-related capabilities within your Red Hat Single Node Cluster.

+Let's dive into the installation process and embark on the journey to unleash the full potential of IBM WatsonX Data within your cluster environment.

-#### Prepare the installation
+## 3.1 Prepare the installation
 start screen command, to execute the running steps in background, to avoid connectivity errors screen -S <name> creates a new shell with